 Charged with increasing capacity and creating a leadership team to lead the charge, Light turned to other franchisees in the Chick-fil-A network to better understand how they’d been able to increase capacity.
-During a visit to the West Palm Beach franchise, the owner introduced him to PI tools.
+During a visit to the West Palm Beach franchise, the owner introduced him to our behavioral tools.

-The owner explained that they leveraged the PI Hire solution to interview and hire people who would be ideal behavioral fits.
+The owner explained that they leveraged our "Hire" solution to interview and hire people who would be ideal behavioral fits.

-Most importantly, they also leveraged the PI Inspire solution to identify leaders that already existed within their restaurants and to make sure they had their talent in roles where they’d be most productive, leading to stronger employee performance.
+Most importantly, they also leveraged our "Inspire" solution to identify leaders that already existed within their restaurants and to make sure they had their talent in roles where they’d be most productive, leading to stronger employee performance.